ibm-cloud-docs/EventStreams/eventstreams152.md

     ```
     {: codeblock}

-    Now, for the Standard plan:
+    Now, for the Standard plan, for example:

     ```
     {